-These multiple breathing interruptions prevent you from sleeping well, leaving you feeling extra tired during the day.
-The disorder can also place a stress on your heart and other organs due to the recurrent drops in oxygen levels, which can cause abnormalities in blood pressure, levels of hormones, inflammation, and other changes.
-There are many possible consequences of sleep apnea, and these can vary a lot across people.
-You may experience daytime fatigue or sleepiness, problems thinking and concentrating, and mood problems.
-Untreated sleep apnea may increase risk of motor vehicles crashes or work-related accidents, poor control of blood pressure, diabetes, heart disease, stroke, and liver problems.
+These multiple breathing interruptions may prevent you from sleeping well, leaving you feeling extra tired during the day.
+The disorder can also stress your heart and other organs due to the recurrent drops in oxygen levels, which can cause abnormalities in blood pressure, levels of hormones, inflammation, and other changes.
+There are many possible consequences of sleep apnea, and different people can experience different problems.
+Some people may experience daytime fatigue or sleepiness, problems thinking and concentrating, and mood problems.
+Untreated sleep apnea may increase the risk of motor vehicle crashes or work-related accidents, poor control of blood pressure, diabetes, heart disease, stroke, and liver problems.

 The most common type of sleep apnea.
 It occurs when the soft tissues in the back of the throat relaxes during sleep and blocks the airway, often causing you to snore loudly.
 Since sleep apnea only occurs while you are asleep, you may not know you have a problem until a bed partner or roommate complains about your snoring.

 A much less common type of sleep apnea but is more common in people with heart failure or who have had a stroke.
 There are also rare genetic disorders and diseases of the brain and muscles that cause central sleep apnea.
 In central sleep apnea, breathing can be interrupted when the brain fails to signal the muscles that control breathing.